nhuang37/spectral-inspired-gnn/README.md

 # Spectral-Inspired Graph Neural Networks

-This repo contains implementations of spectral-inspired GNNs, which present a simple layer-wise normalization technique to inject global information in message-passing GNNs, motivated from spectral graph embedding.
+This repo contains implementations of spectral-inspired GNNs, a simple layer-wise normalization technique to inject global information in message-passing GNNs, motivated from spectral graph embedding.

 ## Dependencies
 - Python 3.7+